marius10p/NeuralDataScienceCSHL2019/MathResources.md

 These are math video resources from youtube.
 The videos in bold are essential videos.
+Please watch the linear algebra and regression essential videos before the class, if you have not already studied it.
 This list is pulled from [here](https://janeliamlcourse.github.io/MathClub/) if you want to see the notes for the videos.

 - Calculus (1st semester mostly, for those who need a refresher)
     - [limits](https://www.khanacademy.org/math/ap-calculus-ab/ab-limits-new/ab-limits-optional/v/limit-intuition-review)